 We now turn our attention to brass instruments (bearing in mind that they are by no means always made of brass — the name is simply a convenient label for this family of instruments).
 You might imagine that we will need to develop new modelling to describe the physics of these instruments: they seem to be quite different from the reed instruments.
 But there is a surprise.
-When we come to computer simulations of brass instruments, we only have to make a tiny change to the program we have already used for reed instruments: just a single minus sign has to be introduced.
+When we come to computer simulations of brass instruments, we will find that a simple model can be made with only a tiny change to the program we have already used for reed instruments: just a single minus sign has to be introduced.

 A. What do brass players do with their lips?